-- English language internships are available with offices of MEPs from the United Kingdom and Ireland.
+Since English is the common language spoken in the European Parliament, English speaking internships are available in most offices.
 French language internships are available with offices of MEPs from France, Belgium, and Luxembourg.
 Other foreign language internships may also be available with offices of MEPs from one of the following countries: Germany, Italy, Holland, Denmark, Greece, Spain, and Portugal.
 Placement with a non-English-speaking MEP will depend on availability as well as the strength of the student's skill in the language of the internship.
 Since there is limited availability of such members, these students must be prepared to accept placement in an English-speaking office if necessary.

-- The Brussels internship is not a French-language program; in the European Parliament, the common language is frequently English or the language of the MEP's office.
-Students seeking a French-language program should consider the internship in Paris.
+The Brussels internship is not a French-language program; in the European Parliament, the common language is frequently English or the language of the MEP's office.